ismaelbalaghni/buildenv/doc/cli.md

 Usage:
 ```
 > buildenv init -h
-usage: buildenv init [-h]
+usage: buildenv init [-h] [--force]

 initialize the build environment and exit

 optional arguments:
   -h, --help   show this help message and exit
+  --force, -f  force buildenv init to be triggered again
 ```

 This sub-command generates the buildenv files in the current project folder.
-It is implicitely called when using the **`shell`** sub-command.
+It is implicitely called when using the **`shell`** or the **`run`** sub-commands.

+If the initialization was previously fully completed, this command has no effect.

+The initialization will be performed again only if:
+* the **`--force`** option is used
+* any version (**`buildenv`** itself one and all extensions ones) has changed since last initialization

 ## `shell` sub-command